Energy Systems Technology - HVACR

 The WWCC Energy Systems Heating, Ventilation, Air Conditioning, and Refrigeration is a nationally accredited program that provides the students with an entry level understanding of construction workplace safety, basic DC & AC electrical theory, basics of physics and refrigeration theory, tools, mechanical components, environmental green technology, AC electrical application, controls, electrical motors and maintenance, programmable logic controls, direct digital controls, electronics, national electrical code and mechanical code, heating systems, commercial and industrial refrigeration for the residential, commercial, and industrial applications.
 Courses are offered in lecture, demonstration, lab, internship and web enhanced formats.

-Students may earn an Associate in Applied Arts and Sciences Degree Energy Systems Technology - HVACR upon completion of the two year program of study.
-An Refrigeration Energy - HVACR Certificate is also available upon commpletion of the first year of the program.
+Students may earn an Associate in Applied Arts and Sciences Degree in the following area: Energy - HVACR .
+One year certificate is also available for the above listed AAAS degree.

 - HVAC Installer